-To enhance the voting bloc of people with disabilities and protect the fundamental value of one person, one vote.
+To enhance the voting bloc, assure that people with disabilities are included in the US democratic ideal and protect the fundamental value of “One person, one vote.”

-One Vote was founded to help restore the rights of all people with disabilities to vote.
-One Vote seeks to improve the voting representation of people with disabilities by encouraging voter registration and providing information about voting opportunities and resources on polling place accessibility.
-One Vote also seeks to help provide information and education so that more people with disabilities will run for public office.
+One Vote was created to encourage, facilitate, and empower people with disabilities and those who support them, to vote.
+One Vote seeks to improve the voting representation of people with disabilities by encouraging voter registration and providing election-related information about voting opportunities and resources on polling place accessibility.
+One Vote also seeks to provide information and education, so that more people with disabilities are encouraged to run for public office.

-One Vote believes that every American should have the right to elect public officials to represent them.
-One Vote strives to make sure that every person with a disability is able to achieve full representation through the electoral process.
-One Vote further believes that people with disabilities should be candidates for public office.
+One Vote believes that every American has the right to elect public officials to represent them.
+One Vote strives to make sure that every person with disabilities are fully represented through the electoral process.
+Further, One Vote encourages people with disabilities to consider running for public office.
 Regardless of one’s party affiliation or beliefs, every person with a disability eligible to vote should have ONE VOTE.